 David's passion is landscape and adventure photography, and he is recording every stage of the project.
-We are also lucky enough to have filmmakers COPA, notably Jonny Campbell making a feature film of the conversion and trip.
+We are also lucky enough to have filmmakers COPA and Febril notably Jonny Campbell making a feature film of the conversion.
 We hope to show the finished film at festivals in 2020.

 How are you funding this adventure?

-We are both working hard to raise funds alongside the conversion.
+We both worked hard to raise funds alongside the conversion, and continue to work whilst travelling.
 At the same time we are benefiting from the generosity of a number of companies donating their products and a crowd funding campaign selling shares in the lifeboat, profits from which will go to the work of Hope Health Action.
-Please email us to find out more about either of these opportunities.
+Please email us to find out more about these opportunities.

 How long will the voyage be?

-Although we could undoubtedly take a more direct route, we plan on enjoying the coast of the Netherlands, Germany, Denmark, Sweden and Norway, and therefore plan on taking around four months for the voyage, starting in Spring 2019.
+Although we could undoubtedly take a more direct route, we plan on enjoying the coast of the Netherlands, Germany, Denmark, Sweden and Norway, and therefore plan on taking around five months for the voyage, starting in May 2019.
 Let us know if you want to join at any point!

 What breed is Shackleton?